All Episodes

 It's power.

-They haven't even acknowledged that it's a hulk because they continue to create policies to deal with global warming, climate change, greenhouse gases.
+They continue to create policies to deal with global warming, climate change, greenhouse gases.

-Last month, the FDA announced the ban of over-the-counter inhalers that use uh CFCs to deliver medicine based on the concern that they might poke a little hole in the ozone layer.
+Last month, the FDA announced the ban of over-the-counter inhalers that use CFCs to deliver medicine based on the concern that they might poke a little hole in the ozone layer.

-Three million asthmatics who prefer these inhalers are now gonna have to pay triple the price to get prescription devices just so a bunch of bureaucrats in Washington can sit around thinking they're doing something to save the planet.
+Three million asthmatics who prefer these inhalers are now going to have to pay triple the price to get prescription devices just so a bunch of bureaucrats in Washington can sit around thinking they're doing something to save the planet so asthma sufferers who buy over-the-counter inhalers are destroying the climate they don't pay for it they have to pay for it

 There are different kinds of inhalers.